-During a teletown hall Thursday evening hosted by Rep. Ted Yoho, a caller named Frank from Gainesville asked about furloughed workers.
+During a teletown hall this evening hosted by Rep. Ted Yoho, a caller named Frank from Gainesville asked about furloughed workers.

 "The people that had to work should be paid," Frank said.
 "But the people that are home watching Netflix and whatever, I'm not sure that we should be sending them checks."

-Yoho, a tea party Republican from Gainesville, was referring to a bill the House approved on Saturday -- 407-0 -- to provide retroactive pay to all federal workers.
-Senate Democrats agree in concept but oppose the piecemeal budget funding approach of the House.
+Yoho, the tea party Republican from Gainesville, was referring to a bill the House approved on Saturday -- 407-0 -- to provide retroactive pay to all federal workers.
+Senate Democrats agree in concept but oppose the piecemeal approach of the House.

 He also said he's working on legislation to "get rid of" the Department of Education.

 This may best explain why Yoho feels he's right on the shutdown: Callers were asked if the shutdown should continue to prevent Obamacare from being funded.
 Seventy-one percent said yes.